 WebEx Audio Teleconferencing: Overview

-When conducting an online meeting using WebEx Meeting Center or Training Center, some participants may desire to use a telephone rather than their computer to provide the audio connection.
+When conducting an online meeting using WebEx, some participants may desire to use a telephone rather than their computer to provide the audio connection.
 For these users, you can use a built-in feature called WebEx Audio.